 - Reduced quality of life

-States can, and have, passed laws limiting the amount of damages that a plaintiff can receive in a particular type of case.
+States can, and have, passed laws limiting the number of damages that a plaintiff can receive in a particular type of case.
 These laws are called damage caps.
 Currently, Missouri has not implemented any boundaries on the damages that victims of negligence can collect.

 Hire an Experienced Truck Accident Lawyer